sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/hardware-requirements.md

 ### Backend minimum requirements

-This configuration is the minimum required to run the Sensu backend (although it is insufficient for production use):
+This configuration is the minimum required to run the Sensu [backend][9] (although it is insufficient for production use):

 - 64-bit Intel or AMD CPU
 - 4 GB RAM